andrew-s28/toa_puzzle_solver/README.md

     <img src=imgs/demo1.PNG>
 </p>

+1. Red tiles mean the tile is off, blue tiles mean the tile is on.
+Highlight those that are on in the tomb blue in the program.
-1. Highlight the tiles that are in the tomb.
-Orientation does not matter, highlight however makes sense to you!
+    - Orientation does not matter, highlight however makes sense to you!
-2. When the red tiles match the non-highlighted tiles from the raid, click solve.
+2. When the blue tiles match the highlighted tiles from the raid, click solve.
-3. The solution will now be highlighted in red the tiles below the solve button you need to step on to solve the puzzle.
+3. The solution will now highlight in blue the tiles needed you need to step on to solve the puzzle.
     - It does not matter what order you enter the solution, as the solution is commutative.
     <p align="center">
         <img src=imgs/demo2.PNG>